Not all Jews keep kosher, and among those who do, there are variations in practice.

 Who Keeps Kosher?

-According to A Portrait of Jewish Americans, a landmark 2013 Pew Research Center Study on American Jewish beliefs and practices, approximately 22% of American Jews keep kosher in their homes.
-Those who identify as Orthodox or Modern Orthodox were most likely to keep kosher homes, at rates of 98% and 83% respectively.
+According to "A Portrait of Jewish Americans," a landmark 2013 Pew Research Center Study on American Jewish beliefs and practices, approximately 22 percent of American Jews keep kosher in their homes.
+Those who identified as Orthodox or Modern Orthodox were most likely to keep kosher homes, at rates of 98 percent and 83 percent respectively.

 Variations in Kosher Practice

 It is generally understood within the Jewish community that levels of kashrut (kosher) observance vary greatly, with Orthodox Jews maintaining the strictest standards.

-Orthodox Jews tend to eat only foods with reliable Orthodox kosher certification.
-In addition, they will only eat in kosher restaurants or accept invitations from people who maintain kosher kitchens.
+They eat only foods with reliable Orthodox kosher certification.
+In addition, they only eat in kosher restaurants or accept invitations from people who maintain kosher kitchens.

-Some eat food cooked in a non-kosher restaurant or home, as long as the meal does not contain non-kosher meat or shellfish, or flout kosher rules, such as mixing dairy and meat products.
-Others will dine at vegan or vegetarian restaurants that lack kosher certification, viewing these as less halachically problematic from a kosher perspective than restaurants that include meat, poultry, or fish on the menu.
+Some eat food cooked in a non-kosher restaurant or home, as long as the meal does not contain non-kosher meat or shellfish or does not flout kosher rules, such as mixing dairy and meat products.
+Others dine at vegan or vegetarian restaurants that lack kosher certification, viewing these as less problematic from a kosher perspective than restaurants that include meat, poultry or fish on the menu.

-Why So Some Jews Choose Non-Kosher?
+Why Do Some Jews Choose Non-Kosher?

-Some Jews today consider Jewish Dietary Laws to be ancient health regulations that are no longer necessary as a result of modern methods of food preparation.
-Others were raised in non-kosher homes, and may not be knowledgeable about kosher laws, or simply don't find meaning in them.
-Some find resonance in the Jewish Dietary Laws and follow their basic principles, but choose not to observe details such as owning separate plates and cookware for meat and dairy, or seeking out only kosher certified products, due to the added expense and inconvenience these observances can entail.
+Some Jews consider Jewish dietary laws to be ancient health regulations that are no longer necessary as a result of modern methods of food preparation.
+Others were raised in non-kosher homes and may not be knowledgeable about kosher laws or don't find meaning in them.
+Some find resonance in the Jewish dietary laws and follow their basic principles but choose not to observe details such as owning separate plates and cookware for meat and dairy or seeking out only kosher certified products, due to the added expense and inconvenience these observances can entail.
 Still others may have issues with access—for those who do not live in or near a large community of observant Jews, tracking down kosher food can be a tricky proposal.

 Who Else Eats Kosher

 There are plenty of reasons people choose a kosher lifestyle.
-Though the Torah does not require or expect non-Jews to keep kosher, some Christians have embraced the general rules outlined in the Torah about permissible foods.
-And individuals of many backgrounds sometimes choose kosher for surprising reasons.
-One woman related that though she wasn't Jewish, she'd spent many years as the caregiver to a kind, elderly Jewish woman who not only remained in excellent health, but retained her beauty throughout her life.
+Although the Torah does not require or expect non-Jews to keep kosher, some Christians have embraced the general rules outlined in the Torah about permissible foods.
+Individuals of many backgrounds sometimes choose kosher for surprising reasons.
+One woman related that though she wasn't Jewish, she'd spent many years as the caregiver to a kind, elderly Jewish woman who not only remained in excellent health but also retained her beauty throughout her life.
 While genetics and good fortune were undoubtedly factors, the caregiver credited the woman's kosher diet, so she adopted one herself.